-Are there differences in the annual growth increments of pioneer species and primary species trees in a forest?
+Because trees grow in discrete yearly increments with a pause over winter, researchers wanted to explore if there are differences in the annual growth increments of pioneer species and primary species trees in a forest?
 Specifically, are there differences in the annual growth increments of black cherry trees and sugar maple trees?